Search Britroyals by name, year or event

 1947 - The first Edinburgh International Festival is held.

-1952 - Elizabeth accedes to the throne on the death of her father, George VI.
+1952 - Queen Elizabeth II accedes to the throne on the death of her father, George VI.

 1957 - Scottish Television starts broadcasting.